FACTBOX-Latest on worldwide coronavirus spread

 * Three South African provinces considered hotspots have seen new infections slow in recent weeks, the health minister said. * Doctors in Turkey's hotspots say hospitals are filling up with more cases than reflected in the official nationwide count.

+MEDICAL DEVELOPMENTS * Novavax Inc said it has entered a supply and license agreement with Serum Institute of India for the development and commercialization of its COVID-19 vaccine candidate.

-MEDICAL DEVELOPMENTS * The U.S. government will pay J&J over $1 billion for 100 million doses of its potential vaccine.
+* Moderna Inc said smaller volume agreements for its experimental vaccine have been priced in the range of $32 to $37 per dose, higher than the price set by the U.S. deal for Pfizer's vaccine candidate. * The U.S. government will pay Johnson & Johnson over $1 billion for 100 million doses of its potential vaccine.

-* Canada has signed separate deals with Pfizer and Moderna to supply millions of doses of their experimental vaccines. * CVS Health Corp said it was in talks with the U.S. government to administer coronavirus vaccines at its pharmacies once they become available.

-ECONOMIC FALLOUT * A resurgence in cases is slowing U.S. economic recovery and the disease will continue to weigh on the economy and American life until at least the end of next year, two Federal Reserve policymakers said.
+* The dollar languished and just about everything else rose on Thursday, as markets took patchy U.S. economic data as a harbinger of ever more stimulus and brinkmanship on Capitol Hill as a sign that a deal on a new U.S. stimulus package is close. * The Bank of England looks set to hold off from taking further action to help Britain's economy through the coronavirus pandemic as it waits to see the scale of an expected surge in unemployment.

+* Unemployment in Australia will peak at about 10% as a result of restrictions designed to slow the spread of the novel coronavirus, Prime Minister Scott Morrison said.
+(Compiled by Ramakrishnan M, Devika Syamnath and Sarah Morland; Editing by Mark Heinrich, Sriraj Kalluvila and Arun Koyyur)

 ALSO READ